arcweave/arcweave-unity-plugin/README.md

 Choose one of the following methods:

+### Prerequisite: Unity UI

+The bundled demo uses the Unity UI package.
+If your project does not already include it, install **Unity UI** (`com.unity.ugui`, version `2.0.0` or a compatible production release) from **Window > Package Manager** before importing the plugin.
+New Unity 6000.5 projects do not include this package by default, and the demo scripts cannot compile without it.

 ### Method 1: Manual Installation from GitHub - Recommended

 1. Download this repository as a ZIP file from [GitHub](https://github.com/arcweave/arcweave-unity-plugin/archive/refs/heads/main.zip)